 The government body of US Citizenship & Immigration Services (USCIS) uses a 90-day rule to determine whether the applicants misled immigration officials when they were granted the visa or admitted to the country.

-Some US visa programs like H-1B Visa or L-1 Visa allow “dual intent”, meaning the applicant is allowed to use that visa program to immigrate to the US permanently.
-If your visa program allows “dual intent”, then you do not need to worry about the 90-day rule.
+Some US visa programs like the H-1B Visa or L-1 Visa allow “dual intent”, meaning the applicant is allowed to use that visa program to immigrate to the US permanently.
+If your visa program allows for “dual intent”, you do not need to worry about the 90-day rule.
 See our H-1B Visa Business Plan and L-1 Visa Business Plan services.

 However, most temporary visas only allow “single intent” meaning that you are only allowed to use the visa to enter the US with nonimmigrant intent and leave after the expiration of their visa.